21ala3/programming-task/README.md

 * [Additional note](#additional-note)

 #General info
-*This programming task is made for Motorola Solutions
+*This code was made for purposes of rectruitment for Motorola Solutions.
+*The code returns the length of 2 fence segments based on parameter input by the user.
+The code calculates the largest possible area of a rectangle from returned values.

 #Technologies
 Project was created with: